Easy Ways to Add Math to Everyday Routines: A Home-School Connection PostAugust 6, 2015

 (PreK educators and parents of young kids: this post is for you!)

 It’s no secret that today’s kindergarten kids are learning math concepts that used to be taught in first grade.
-If you’re a preK educator getting children ready for their big transition to kindergarten, you’ve heard the message loud and clear:
+If you’re a preK educator or parent getting children ready for their big transition to kindergarten, you’ve heard the message loud and clear:

 What kind of changes?
 They can start by engaging in “purposeful play” and weaving math talk into everyday activities, like: